 The strategy of this fund is to act as a co-producer for full-length feature films, television films, documentaries, animated films, animated series that use Walloon talent and technicians during the production or post-production stages.

-The Wallimage line has an annual budget of EUR 4.5 million to invest in long feature films and EUR 1 million to invest in animated series.
-The co-producer(s) may submit a bid of up to EUR 500,000 which they will spend in Wallonia.
+The Wallimage line has an annual budget of EUR 5.5 million to invest.
+The co-producer(s) may submit a bid of up to EUR 400,000 which they will spend in Wallonia.
 Good news : since they are spent in Wallonia, the expenditures made in order to gain Wallimage’s support can be the same as those made to gain the Tax-Shelter !

 For more information see www.wallimage.be